The Octad Program

 ― Epictetus

 The most important factor for making this program work for you is you MUST become a student again.
-Some of you may already be students and for others it may have been years since you picked up a pen and paper, but all great purveyors of Stoicism were once but learners in the presence of wisdom.
+Some of you may already be students and for others it may have been years since you picked up a pen and paper, but all great purveyors of Stoicism were once learners in the presence of wisdom.
 If it weren't for Arrian, a student, writing down the lectures and teachings of Epictetus, we would have never had his great words preserved.
 A teacher is nothing without an ear to hear and you are that ear.
 Take great notes, study daily (at least for 8 days), implement what you have learned in your life and take pride in knowing that you are taking the steps to apply your knowledge to your health and wellbeing.

 Ryan Mayes has been in the world of child development and education for nearly two decades.
 When creating the technologies for The Octad program, he turned to the theories of one of history's greatest developmental psychologists, Lev Vygotsky.
 Vygotsky developed a concept known as the Zone of Proximal Development; a concept still used in classrooms today.
 His theory states that a student can advance their learning by operating in the presence of "the more knowledgeable other."
 By simply observing the actions, and practical applications of one who has a better grasp on understanding, one's own intellect and comprehension can expand.
 The Octad Program works because it is based upon the teachings and applications of these more knowledgeable others known by the names of Epictetus, Musonius Rufus, Lucius Seneca and Marcus Aurelius.
 The works of these great stoics have been written about, pondered over, analyzed and implemented for two millennium and the concepts are just as applicable today.
 These philosophers were tested and tried to levels most of us will never know.
 Rufus was exiled to an island multiple times yet found joy in his solitude.
 Seneca was one of the richest men in Rome yet preached the virtues of a simpler life while being hunted by a murderous emperor.
 Epictetus was a slave for 30 years with a leg crippled by his cruel owner yet refused to allow his malady to define him, and Marcus Aurelius was the most powerful man in the world yet secretly wrote about his thoughts on leadership, equanimity and accepting death with grace.
 All of these life events presented these men with the possible excuses to allow themselves to fall into depression, anxiety, ill-health, and anger yet they chose to THINK their way through their trials and apply wisdom, temperance, courage and justice to their daily lives.